reizevans/pet_classification/README.md

 Image classification from fastai to distinguish different pet breeds.

-Simply upload an image of a bear to receive classification and confidence.
+Simply upload an image of a cat or dog to see what type it is.

 https://course.fast.ai/